-When driving the crane make sure that the cab is down, if equipped with a tilting cab.
+When driving the crane, ensure the cab is down, if equipped with a tilting cab.

 Secure the hook block and other items before moving the crane.

 Watch clearances when traveling.
 Do not take a chance of running into overhead or side obstructions.